Alejoprin/ADCPBowling/README.md

 </p>

 ## Requirements
-Smartphone or computer with a web browser and internet installed
+Smartphone or computer with a web browser installed and internet.

 # Functionality